ccameron-chromium/canvas-color-space/CanvasHighDynamicRangeProposal.md

 * For input PQ images drawn to canvases, we have to map nits to color values.
 * For outputting canvases in this compositing mode, we have to map color values to nits.

-We choose to assign a the same mapping for both of these, so that simply drawing a PQ image to a canvas that is composited in this mode will behave as expected.
+We choose to assign the same mapping for both of these, so that simply drawing a PQ image to a canvas that is composited in this mode will behave as expected.
 The alternative would be to allow the user to parameterize the output mode (that is easy to add to an API), or the input mode (which would be harder, perhaps through ImageBitmap).
 This approach only adds foot-guns, in our opinion.
 And, if the foot-guns prove to be worth it, they can be added later.

 The mapping we decide is that the color ``color(srgb 1 1 1)`` is to map to 100 nits.